edgardomortiz/Captus/docs/content/basics/installation.md

 ```
 And that is all!
 Notice that the beginning of your prompt should have changed from`(base)$` to `(captus)$` as we activate the environment.

-Just to verify it is correctly installed try typing `captus_assembly --help`, if everything went OK you should see the following output in the terminal:
+Just to verify it is correctly installed try typing `captus --help`, if everything went OK you should see the following output in the terminal:
 ```console
 usage: captus command [options]